HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 appropriate for this historic property.
 Avoid chain-link fences, privacy fences and concrete block fences along

-frontfagode of residenoc.
-Utilitarian/ privacy fences should not be installed in front of historic building
+front fagade of a residence.
+Utilitarian/privacy fences should not be installed in front of a historic building

-historic fences and walls that are damaged beyond repair and replace in'Nnd, matching the original in
+historic fences and walls that are damaged beyond repair and replace in-kind, matching the original in

 material, design and placement.
-If replacement is necessary for non -historic fences, or new fences are
+If replacement is necessary for non-historic heDCeS or new fences are

-property without concealing the historic character of the property.
+property without concealing the historic character 0f the property.

 SERVICE AND MECHANICAL AREAS

-Mechanical equipment, including satellite dishes, should not be located in front or corner side yards or should
+Mechanical equipment, including satellite dishes, should not be located in front Vr corner side yards Orshould

 III.
 BUILDING FABRIC